Shaw v. Hunt: Background

-In Shaw v.
-Reno, the Supreme Court found that the complaint challenging a redistricting plan creating two unusually looking majority-minority congressional districts stated a claim for relief under the Equal Protection Clause, and thus remanded the case.
-The district court then held that the plan survived strict scrutiny and was constitutional.
-As a result, the constitutionality of this plan was brought before the Supreme Court again.
+North Carolina's majority-black districts

+After the 1990 census North Carolina gained a seat in the House of Representatives and state redistricting officials redrew district boundaries, as they are required to do once every ten years, to preserve an equal population distribution across districts.
+However, because of North Carolina's extensively documented history of denying minority voting rights, Congress mandated that "preclearance" was required before the state could make any changes to its election procedures.
+The Justice Department said the proposed redistricting plan (with only one majority-black district) did not "give effect to black and Native American voting strength" so North Carolina added a second majority-black district strict to comply with the Justice Department's interpretation of the Voting Rights Act of 1965.
+In Miller v.
+Johnson the Supreme Court ruled that the Justice Department was reading Section 5 of the Act too broadly.

+Meanwhile, the state argued that the white plaintiffs did not have standing to continue this lawsuit.
+In United States v.
+Hays the Supreme Court confirmed that plaintiffs could show standing if they were personally subjected to a racial classification, which limited the ongoing Shaw litigation to the district in which the plaintiffs resided.

 Decision

-In a 5–4 decision delivered by Justice Rehnquist, the Court held that the redistricting plan violated the Equal Protection Clause.
+In a 5–4 decision delivered by Justice William Rehnquist, the Court held that the redistricting plan violated the Equal Protection Clause and invalidated the district.
 The Court applied strict scrutiny to the plan, concluding that it was not narrowly tailored to serve a compelling state interest.
 The Court found that none of the three compelling interests identified by the State was sufficient to survive strict scrutiny.

+For the first stated "interest in eradicating the effects of past discrimination," the Court found no evidence; remedying the effects of past or present discrimination may be a compelling interest only if the state has a "strong basis in evidence" for concluding that remedial action is required.
+The Court stressed that identifying the "scope of the injury" is necessary to fashion a remedy "to restore the victims of discriminatory conduct to the position they would have occupied in the absence of such conduct" (quoting Milliken v.
+Bradley).
-For the first stated "interest in eradicating the effects of past discrimination," the Court upheld the district court's finding that this interest did not bring out the use of race in the plan; for the second claimed interest of complying with Section 5 of the Voting Rights Act, the Court found that under a correct reading of the section, creating an additional majority-minority district was not required; for the third interest of avoiding liability under Section 2 of the Voting Rights Act, which prohibited dilution of minorities' voting strength, the Court found that the redistricting plan would not be able to remedy any such violation.

-This decision, however, left unanswered the question of whether compliance with the Voting Rights Act would provide a compelling interest for a state to engage in racial gerrymandering.
+For the second claimed interest of complying with Section 5 of the Voting Rights Act, the Court found that under a correct reading of the section, creating an additional majority-minority district was not required; for the third interest of avoiding liability under Section 2 of the Voting Rights Act, which prohibited dilution of minorities' voting strength, the Court found that the redistricting plan would not be able to remedy any such violation.
+The Court emphasized that compliance with the Voting Rights Act can not be a compelling state interest if the Act does not require the district to be drawn as such.
+Finding the districts were not narrowly tailored for compliance with the Act the Court again left open the question of whether compliance was a compelling state interest.